If We Shoot Horses, Will Covid-19 Go Away?

 Masks and distancing are weapons of mass destruction for tourism, hospitality and retail.

 I recently received a letter from an Ontario resort.
 “We are open!”
 Small print:.
 They are unable to open their swimming pools or their dining room until this so called “emergency” period is over.
 A local hotel with a pool is completely closed.
+A Great Lakes cruise ship requires passengers to wear masks.
+Guess how soon they will go bankrupt.
 Three quarters of commercial establishments in my area, including small stores, fitness centres, a private club, library, restaurants are still closed.
 Local shops in affluent areas are facing a 70% drop in sales.
 Chapters Indigo says “there’s no one at the mall”.
-With no public washrooms or access to restaurant washrooms, many stay home.
+With no public washrooms and limited access to restaurant washrooms, many stay home.

 News flash: One of the hotels opened, but guests have a pools time slot of 20 minutes just so they won’t get closer than 6 feet.